 Sofia Vergara is almost always sporting some form of tortoiseshell.
 We love this golden take, with warm caramel strands framing her face and exploding into lighter ends.
 Brook notes, "For wavy or curly textures, the placement of the highlights will need to be altered depending on how the [client] prefers to wear their hair on a regular basis."

-Jessica Alba is another famous woman who is usually rocking some variation on tortoiseshell.
+Jessica Alba is usually rocking some variation on tortoiseshell.
 Here, she shows off a deep chestnut base color with caramel highlights that play beautifully off her raspberry lipstick.

 Chestnut straight-across bangs do their part to balance out the lighter brown highlights near the ends, creating a hip ombré effect.